-15.1 Pulse-Width Modulation
+15.2 Pulse-Width Modulation

 A pulse-width modulated (PWM) signal is a chain of pulses at some fixed frequency, with each pulse potentially having a different width.
-This digital signal can be passed through a simple low-pass filter that integrates the digital waveform to produce an analog voltage proportional to the average pulse width over some interval (the interval is determined by the 3dB cut-off frequency of the low pass filter and the pulse frequency).
-For example, if the pulses are high for an average of 10% of the available pulse period, then an integrator will produce an analog value that is 10% of the Vdd voltage.
-Figure 31 shows a waveform represented as a PWM signal.
+This digital signal can be passed through a simple low-pass filter that integrates the digital waveform to produce an analog voltage proportional to the average pulse-width over some interval (the interval is

-Figure 31.
-Simple Waveform represented as PWM
+Figure 15.1.1 Simple Waveform Represented as PWM

 The PWM signal must be integrated to define an analog voltage.
-The low pass filter 3dB frequency should be an order of magnitude lower than the PWM frequency, so that signal energy at the PWM frequency is filtered from the signal.
-For example, if an audio signal must contain up to 5KHz of frequency information, then the PWM frequency should be at least 50KHz (and preferably even higher).
+The low-pass filter 3dB frequency should be an order of magnitude lower than the PWM frequency, so that signal energy at the PWM frequency is filtered from the signal.
+For example, if an audio signal must contain up to 5 KHz of frequency information, then the PWM frequency should be at least 50 KHz (and preferably even higher).
 In general, in terms of analog signal fidelity, the higher the PWM frequency, the better.
-Figure 32 shows a representation of a PWM integrator producing an output voltage by integrating the pulse train.
-Note the steady-state filter output signal amplitude ratio to Vdd is the same as the pulse width duty cycle (duty cycle is defined as pulse-high time divided by pulse-window time).
+Figure 15.1.2 shows a representation of a PWM integrator producing an output voltage by integrating the pulse train.
+Note the steady-state filter output signal amplitude ratio to Vdd is the same as the pulse-width duty cycle (duty cycle is defined as pulse-high time divided by pulse-window time).